 - Farm Contractor

-Job Outlook for Farm Labor Contractors
+Job Demand for Farm Labor Contractors

 The states with the most job growth for Farm Labor Contractor are Idaho, Wisconsin, and Nebraska.
 Watch out if you plan on working in Wyoming, Iowa, or Alabama.
 These states have the worst job growth for this type of profession.

-Farm Labor Contractor Salary
+Salary for a Farm Labor Contractor

 The average yearly salary of a Farm Labor Contractor ranges between $23,560 and $91,160.

 Farm Labor Contractors who work in California, make the highest salaries.

 How much do Farm Labor Contractors make in different U.S. states?

 |State||Annual Mean Salary|